-RESPONDENT: I have read that stress can be bad for the body, in that it can have a very negative effect on one’s immune system and thus make the body subject to many kinds of illnesses and problems.
+RICK: I have read that stress can be bad for the body, in that it can have a very negative effect on one’s immune system and thus make the body subject to many kinds of illnesses and problems.
 But the general agreement among health experts across the globe is that regular exercise (along with good nutrition) is the best thing to promote a healthy body.

 RICHARD: Hmm ... have you ever considered a career in penning propaganda?

-RESPONDENT: Nope I haven’t.
+RICK: Nope I haven’t.
 I don’t think there’s enough money to be made there.

 RICHARD: Golly, there are literally billions of dollars made available annually all around the world, both in government grants and commercial funding, for persons with little more than a facility for fine-sounding phrases and some letters after their name ... by way of a neat little primer into the whole pseudo-science industry I will refer you to the following booklet: www.junkscience.com/sws.html

-RESPONDENT: What evidence do you have that says that regular exercise isn’t good for the body?
+RICK: What evidence do you have that says that regular exercise isn’t good for the body?

 RICHARD: Ha ... if your above paragraph is an example of what constitutes evidence in your neck of the woods then the following should be more than sufficient: [example only]: ‘I have read that regular exercise (along with good nutrition) can be good for the body, in that it can have a very positive effect on one’s immune system and thus make the body less subject to many kinds of illnesses and problems.
 But the general agreement among health experts across the globe is that stress reduction is the best thing to promote a healthy body’. [end example].

-RESPONDENT: Nope, not sufficient.
+RICK: Nope, not sufficient.

 RICHARD: Oh?
 Yet all I did was write the obverse of what you wrote.

-RESPONDENT: How about some articles and quotes from credible sources?
+RICK: How about some articles and quotes from credible sources?
 That’s the good stuff.

 RICHARD: As far as I have been able to ascertain there is no such good stuff – there have been no articles from credible sources relating to what life is like after the extirpation, in toto, of the progenitor of stress – to quote from.

-RESPONDENT: I’m curious to see where you got that information.
+RICK: I’m curious to see where you got that information.

 RICHARD: Out of nothing more than idle curiosity I have just now typed <stress number one killer> into an internet search-engine ... the Time Magazine (for example) ran a cover story, on June 6, 1983, in which it was stated that [quote] ‘In the past 30 years, doctors and health officials have come to realize how heavy a toll stress is taking on the nation’s well being.
 According to the American Academy of Family Physicians, two-thirds of office visits to family doctors are prompted by stress-related symptoms.
 At the same time, leaders of industry have become alarmed by the huge cost of such symptoms in absenteeism, company medical expenses and lost productivity.
 Based on national samples, these costs have been estimated at $50 billion to $75 billion a year, more than $750 for every U.S. worker.
 Stress is now known to be a major contributor, either directly or indirectly, to coronary heart disease, cancer, lung ailments, accidental injuries, cirrhosis of the liver and suicide – six of the leading causes of death in the U.S. Stress also plays a role in aggravating such diverse conditions as multiple sclerosis, diabetes, genital herpes and even trench mouth.
 It is a sorry sign of the times that the three bestselling drugs in the country are an ulcer medication (Tagamet), a hypertension drug (Inderal) and a tranquilizer (Valium)’. [endquote].
 That was, of course, the prevailing wisdom in the ‘eighties ... the current flavour-of-the-month (this decade’s wisdom) is depression.

-RESPONDENT: Yeah.
+RICK: Yeah.
 I found when I typed <importance of exercise> into the search engine of Google one of the links that came up was to an article from Pharmabiz.com (which describes itself as ‘India’s most comprehensive pharma portal’).
 The article states ‘Medical researchers at Harvard and Stanford universities, who studied the habits and health of 17,000 middle aged and older men, reported the first scientific evidence that even modest exercise helps prolong life.
 Dr. Ralph S. Paffenbarger, the visiting professor of epidemiology ...’

-RESPONDENT: ‘... at the Harvard School of Public Health, who is the principal author of the report said, ‘we have found a direct relationship between the level of physical activity and the length of life in the college men we have studied’.
+RICK: ‘... at the Harvard School of Public Health, who is the principal author of the report said, ‘we have found a direct relationship between the level of physical activity and the length of life in the college men we have studied’.
 He added, ‘This is the first good evidence that people who are active and fit have a longer life span than those who are not’.
 A strong connection between hard work and healthy heart has also been convincingly demonstrated in the same study.
 The study showed that the less active persons ran a three times higher risk of suffering a fatal heart attack than did those who worked the hardest.
 Review of fatal heart attacks revealed that the less active men were also three times more likely to die unexpectedly and rapidly within an hour after the attack.
 Exercise increases calories output.
 The body fat can be reduced by regular exercise.
 It is therefore, useful for weight reduction in conjunction with restricted food intake.
 According to a study by Dr. Peter Wood of Stanford University Medical School ...’

 RICHARD: It only took about three minutes to locate the following list of epidemiological studies he participated in (he has a doctoral degree in science):

-RESPONDENT: ‘...
+RICK: ‘...
 [According to a study by Dr. Peter Wood of Stanford University Medical School], author of ‘California Diet and Exercise Programme’, very active people eat about 600 more calories daily than their sedentary counterparts but weigh about 20 percent less.
 Up to 15 hours after vigorous exercise, the body continues to burn calories at a higher rate than it should have without exercise.
 Moderate physical exercise has been found to be accompanied by less obesity and lower cholesterol levels’. [endquote].
 Sounds like they are saying that regular exercise IS good in promoting a healthy body.

 RICHARD: Of course it sounds like that ... after all, that is the whole point of the exercise (pun intended).

-RESPONDENT: Why is it you say that it isn’t?
+RICK: Why is it you say that it isn’t?